Also on this page:

 CAATE accredits three types of programs:

 If you’re considering a sports management degree, you may wish to look for programs that are accredited by the Commission on Sport Management Accreditation (COSMA).
 COSMA was established by the National Association for Sport and Physical Education (NASPE) and the North American Society for Sport Management (NASSM) in 2008, but its accreditation policies and standards are completely its own.
-It accredits sport management education colleges and universities at the baccalaureate and master’s levels.
+It accredits sport management education programs at the baccalaureate and master’s levels.

 If you are interested in becoming a K-12 physical education or health education teacher, you have the option to look for a program that has been accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 This organization is the result of a merger between 2 former education accrediting bodies – the NCATE and TEAC.
 We talk more about CAEP in our article on K-12 Teaching.